Circa Resort & Casino: Gaming

 Circa includes a two-story casino, measuring 8002 sqft, with 1,350 slot machines and 49 table games.

 Circa will heavily focus on sports betting.
 Its three-story, stadium-style sportsbook was planned as the biggest in Las Vegas and is a prime aspect of the resort, unlike other newer resorts in Las Vegas that place less emphasis on sportsbooks.
 The book is operated by Circa Sports, and is the company's flagship location, with seating for 1,000 people.
-It includes a three-story, high-definition 78 million megapixel television screen, built at a cost of approximately $20 million.
+It includes a three-story, high-definition 78 megapixel television screen, built at a cost of approximately $20 million.
 Up to 10 people are required to operate the screen.
 Derek Stevens said that the sportsbook would be the largest in the world, beating out the 30000 sqft SuperBook at the Westgate Las Vegas.

 Stevens' vision for the sportsbook was inspired by his initial visits to the books at Caesars Palace and the Hilton (now the Westgate), both of which he considered impressive.
 The sportsbook also includes a broadcasting studio for the Vegas Stats & Information Network, and Circa is expected to become the center of sports wagering in downtown Las Vegas.
 The resort will build upon Circa Sports' reputation for allowing sharp bettors.

 Stadium Swim

 Circa's rooftop pool area is known as Stadium Swim, and is located above the casino.
 Stadium Swim includes six pools and measures 15756 sqft, with capacity for 4,000 people.
-It includes a six-tiered pool area with a 143-foot screen made of 14 million megapixels, as well as a DJ booth and two swim-up bars.
+It includes a six-tiered pool area with a 143-foot screen made of 14 megapixels, as well as a DJ booth and two swim-up bars.
 Sporting events will be primarily shown on the pool's television screen.
 The pool is temperature-controlled, allowing it to remain open year-round.
 Derek Stevens expects the pool to become a top tourist destination, and he envisions the pool as becoming the greatest in the history of the world.
 A three-story escalator, the tallest in Las Vegas, transports people to Stadium Swim.
 The pool area has become a popular location for parties.